joemcmahon/Csgrouper/README.txt

 *** What is it?

-Csgrouper is a (badly written) Perl program that outputs partitions for Csound music system.
+Csgrouper is a (badly written) Perl program that outputs score files for the Csound music system.